 In California, if someone is accused of grand theft, the Prosecutor gets to make the final call as to whether it will be brought as a misdemeanor, or if the Prosecutor wants to bring the charge as a felony.

-If the Defendant is charged with misdemeanor grand theft, they may be penalized with up to a year of imprisonment, and a fine of up to $1,000, or a combination of both jail time and a fine.
+If the defendant is charged with misdemeanor grand theft, they may be penalized with up to a year of imprisonment, and a fine of up to $1,000, or a combination of both jail time and a fine.
 If the grand theft is charged as a felony, the Defendant could face incarceration ranging from months to years; specifically, the Defendant could be facing sixteen months, two years, or three years of incarnation.

 If the crime was committed through the use of a firearm, the punishment increases significantly in that you will receive a “strike” under California’s three strikes law.

-If the value of the property stolen was exceptionally valuable, the Defendant may face even stiffer penalties.
-The Defendant will receive an additional year of incarceration if the value of the items stolen exceed $65,000, an additional two years if the property was valued over $200,000, three extra years if the property is worth $1,300,000, or 4 more years if the value of the property that was stolen exceeds $3,200,000.
+If the value of the property stolen was exceptionally valuable, the defendant may face even stiffer penalties.
+The defendant will receive an additional year of incarceration if the value of the items stolen exceed $65,000, an additional two years if the property was valued over $200,000, three extra years if the property is worth $1,300,000, or 4 more years if the value of the property that was stolen exceeds $3,200,000.
 It should be noted that the value of stolen property is a highly contested fact in criminal proceedings, having competent counsel to advocate for your rights, especially in the theft context, could be the difference between years of your life.

 WHAT ARE THE LEGAL DEFENSES MY OCCA ATTORNEY CAN RAISE IF I AM CHARGED WITH GRAND THEFT?

 - As mentioned above, if you are charged with grand theft in California, the Prosecutor will make the decision to bring the charge as either a misdemeanor or a felony.
 This decision will be based on the facts surrounding your case.
 Regardless of what form the charge takes, I you are convicted, the conviction will appear on your criminal record.
 Your criminal record is able to be viewed by anybody who is conducting a background check on you.
 Usually, a potential employer will conduct a cursory background check on potential new hires for positions with their company.
 Employers are generally hesitant to hire people with a criminal background; this is truer when the conviction is for a felony.
 Additionally, since this crime involves theft, and dishonesty, and employer may automatically rule you out for a position with their company.
 If you have been charged with grand theft in California, contact an attorney at Orange County Criminal Attorney immediately.
 Our attorneys understand the law, understand how to beat a case, and understand how to see reduced penalties if you are convicted.
-Your OCCA attorney can raise a number of defenses to the charge against you including:
+Your Orange County Crimainl Attorney can raise a number of defenses to the charge against you including.

-- You did not have the required intent to be found guilty of the crime
+- You did not have the required intent to be found guilty of the crime.

-- You were wrongly accused
+- You were wrongly accused.

 - Mistake of fact.